 - Root access

 - A File browser with root capabilities.
-I recommend getting ES File Explorer Pro.
-But if you only need one to get done with this tutorial, you can get the free version and uninstall it once you’re done.
+I recommend getting File Explorer Root Browser.
+But if you only need one to get done with this tutorial, you can get any other root file explorer and uninstall it once you’re done.
 I wouldn’t recommend keeping the free version.

 - Modded YouTube APK – download from below.